sthwalo/sthwalo/README.md

 ```

 - **Static pages** (Home, About, Services, Contact) serve the marketing site
+- **Contact form backend** runs on Express.js with MySQL for storing submissions and Nodemailer for email notifications
 - **Portfolio page** acts as a portal/launchpad to the FIN app
 - **FIN backend** lives on AWS EC2/RDS (Spring Boot + PostgreSQL)
 - **FIN frontend** is a separate React 19 build, hosted alongside this site on cPanel